 Washington State passed a bill which eliminated the philosophical exemption for MMR vaccine, and Maine’s legislature removed its religious and philosophical exemption for all vaccines.
 On June 13, 2019, the New York State legislature repealed its religious exemption to vaccination in one day, without permitting any public hearings.

-From January 1, 2019 to July 3, 2019, 1,109 cases of measles in 28 states have been reported.
-The CDC reports cases and outbreaks to be associated with travelers from countries such as the Ukraine, Israel, and the Philippines, where large outbreaks are occurring.
+From January 1, 2019 to December 31, 2019, 1,282 cases of measles in 31 states were reported.
+Most reported cases and outbreaks were associated with travelers from countries such as the Ukraine, Israel, and the Philippines, where large outbreaks were occurring.

 Measles is a common infection seen in many developing countries, especially in Asia and Africa.
 The World Health Organization (WHO) reports that 110,000 measles related deaths occurred globally in 2017 and most deaths involved children under the age of 5.
 Complications occur more frequently in young children who are malnourished and insufficient in vitamin A. Children with immunosuppressive diseases, such as HIV, are also more likely to suffer from complications.

-Measles has re-emerged globally and as of mid-April of 2019, WHO reported 112,000 cases impacting 170 countries, which WHO officials said reflected about 10 percent of all cases.
+Measles re-emerged globally in 2019 and by mid-April that year, WHO had reported 112,000 cases impacting 170 countries.
+WHO officials said that this likely reflected about 10 percent of all cases.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.